Puerto Vallarta Overview

 The new Northern and Southern extensions bordering the beach are lined with tempting shops and restaurants.
 After dark, some sections become a carnival full of mimes and entertainment.
 Other pockets are quiet and invite you to do nothing but stop to enjoy the dramatic seascapes.
 You’ll soon discover that the Malecon offers one of the most romantic sightseeing tours available, and it’s free!

-- FINE ARTS GALLERIES full of breathtaking contemporary pieces can be found all over town.
+- FINE ART GALLERIES: Full of breathtaking contemporary pieces can be found all over town.
 Quality decorative items, cutting edge fashions and accessories, innovative jewelry and exquisite handicrafts, including the amazing yarn and bead artwork made by Huichol Indians, are just a few of the prizes to be had.
 Find them in typical open air souvenir markets or search in world class shops and boutiques.
 Or, you can buy from a beach vendor wearing 10 hats and carrying 25 purses.
 Any way, shopping is a popular sport here.

-- BIRDWATCHERS DELIGHT at the exotic, colorful species that they see in the mountain foothills.
+- BIRDWATCHERS DELIGHT: See exotic, colorful species that they see in the mountain foothills.
 Glorious tropical flora and fauna are on display at Puerto Vallarta’s lush Botanical Garden and local wildlife can be watched in its natural habitat at the Zoo on the edge of town.
 Visitors can participate in Save the Turtle programs, swim with dolphins or watch colorful tropical fish.
 Puerto Vallarta is eco-friendly and delighted to share its natural beauty.